social-protocols/quality-news/README.md

 ## Motivation

 The success of a story on HN is partly a matter of timing and luck.
 A few early upvotes can catapult a new story to the front page where it can get caught in a feedback loop of even more upvotes.

+            →
+        ↗       ↘
+     rank     upvotes
+        ↖       ↙
+            ←

-But many great submission don't ever get caught up in this feedback loop.
+It is not always the best submissions that get caught in this feedback loop.
 We discussed this in our article on [Improving the Hacker News Ranking Algorithm](https://felx.me/2021/08/29/improving-the-hacker-news-ranking-algorithm.html).

 This is the current hacker news ranking formula:

      rankingScore = pow(upvotes, 0.8) / pow(ageHours + 2, 1.8)

 The problem is that it only considers 1) **upvotes** and 2) **age**.
 It doesn't consider 3) **timing** and 4) **rank**.
 So a story that receives 100 upvotes at rank 1 is treated the same as one that receives the same number of upvotes at rank 50.
 And upvotes received during peak hours US time are the same as upvotes received in the middle of the night.

-Each story makes a unique journey through the Hacker News site, spending different amounts of time on different ranks on different pages.
-To account for the effect of the story's history, our first step is to estimate the number of upvotes the average story would have received if it had the same history.
+Our solution is to account for the effects of rank and timing, giving upvotes received at high ranks and peak times less weight.

 ## Upvote Share by Rank

-We start by looking at historical upvote rates for each rank for each page type.
-For example, the first story on the front page has historically received about 1.17 upvotes per minute, whereas the 40th story on the "new" page receives about 0.006 upvotes per minute.
+We start by looking at historical upvotes for each rank for each page type (home/top, new, etc.).
+For example, the first story on the home page historically receives about 10.2% of all upvotes (about 1.17 upvotes per minute), whereas the 40th story on the "new" page receives about %.05 of upvotes (about 0.0055 upvotes per minute).

-Of course we should ask if stories at rank 1 get more upvotes **because** they are shown at rank 1, or are the stories shown at rank 1 **because** they get more upvotes?
-We've attempted to answer this question with a causal analysis, and our preliminary results indicate that it's primarily the former.

-Once we establish the causal effect of rank on upvotes, we can calculate the expected average upvote *share* at each rank.
-Here's the results for the HN front page:
+We calculated this by [crawling the hacker news API](https://github.com/social-protocols/hacker-news-data) every minute for several months, recording each story's rank and score.
+We then made some adjustments for the fact that stories may appear on more than one page during that minute.
+Here are the resulting numbers for the home (top) page:

 <img src="static/hn-top-page-upvotes-by-rank.png?raw=true" width="600">